Why is journaling important?

-Journaling has also been shown to reduce symptoms of anxiety.
+There are also benefits of journaling for anxiety symptoms.
 One study by Hasanzadeh, Khoshknab, & Norozi found that the simple act of journaling reduced anxiety in women who were suffering from multiple sclerosis.
 Another study found that journaling could help students effectively manage stress and anxiety, as well as improve overall classroom engagement.

-How does journaling can help with depression and anxiety?
+How does journaling help with depression and anxiety?